NalinDalal/rust/readme.md

 amount of space a number take doesn't changes as time goes b, but for a string it may change

-it's pkay if size of variable is defines, but say we use a function so the function get's pushed onto stack, so like 2 variable then a function soit will create a stack fame, push funtion on it now for funtion, another frame gets pushed on memory this fram contains inside of function, first it will get pushed then one for function itself then for the main function
+it's okay if size of variable is defines, but say we use a function so the function get's pushed onto stack, so like 2 variable then a function so it will create a stack frame, push funtion on it now for funtion, another frame gets pushed on memory this frame contains inside of function, first it will get pushed then one for function itself then for the main function

+so basically, main gets pushed to stack, then the function, then function data;
+now while compiling first stack data gets popped, then stack itself, then main function

 for data structure like number, we do not neet to worry they are non dynamic variable